Ruban2205/Face-Mask-Detector/README.md

 This repository contains code and resources for a face mask detection system.
 This system is built using deep learning techniques and is capable of detecting whether a person is wearing a face marsk or not in real-time

+## Introduction

+The Face Mask Detector is a computer vision system that can identify whether a person is wearing a facemask or not.
+It utilizes deep learning techniques to process images and make predictions in real-time.
+The system can be useful in various applications such as public safety, healthcare, and security.

+This repository provides the code and resources necessary to train and deploy the facemask detection system.

 ## Project Structure

 The ```dataset/``` directory contains the data described in the “Our COVID-19 face mask detection dataset” section.
 Three image ```examples/``` are provided so that you can test the static image face mask detector.